-- · Increase the use of green energy in the business activities. - · Accumulate development/sales know-how with an eye on mandatory implementation of ZEH specifications. - · Implement safety measures to prepare for natural disasters and temperature rises and enhance BCP measures. - · Consider procurement of low-carbon construction materials (e.g. eco-friendly concrete) in anticipation of the introduction of a carbon tax (in the medium- to long- term).
+- · Reduce greenhouse gas emissions to alleviate the burden of carbon taxes. - Further promote regional redevelopment business that contributes to the compact city development. - · Accumulate ZEH development/sales know-how in preparation for stricter environmental regulations. - Implement safety measures to prepare for natural disasters and temperature rises and enhance BCP measures. - Consider procurement of low-carbon construction materials (e.g. eco-friendly concrete) in anticipation of the introduction of a carbon tax (in the medium- to long- term).

-♦ Toward the future
+$\Diamond$ Toward the future